UWC Procedures

 • The alleged misconduct was directed toward a person in the United States.

-Any complaint regarding conduct that is alleged to have occurred before August 14, 2020 will be addressed under Section 5 of these procedures.
+Any complaint regarding conduct that satisfies the above-described criteria and is alleged to have occurred before August 14, 2020 will be addressed under Section 5 of these procedures.

 4.2 Advisors

-A party must provide the advisor’s name and contact information to the UWC Secretary (“Secretary”) prior to meeting with the investigator.
-A party must also inform the Secretary if a new advisor is selected.
-The Secretary will send the advisor copies of Confidential Documents (see Section 3.3, above), unless the party requests otherwise.
-A party wishing to bring an attorney as an advisor must inform the Secretary at least five days in advance of the first meeting that the advisor will attend.
+A party must provide the advisor’s name and contact information to the UWC Director prior to meeting with the investigator.
+A party must also inform the Director if a new advisor is selected.
+The Director will send the advisor copies of Confidential Documents (see Section 3.3, above), unless the party requests otherwise.
+A party wishing to bring an attorney as an advisor must inform the Director at least five days in advance of the first meeting that the advisor will attend.

 Parties may have no more than one advisor with them at a meeting, including a hearing.
-If a party plans to change advisors for the hearing, the party must inform the Secretary at least five days before the hearing.
-If a party does not have an advisor, the Secretary will appoint an advisor for the hearing, at no cost to the party.[4]
+If a party plans to change advisors for the hearing, the party must inform the Director at least five days before the hearing.
+If a party does not have an advisor, the Director will appoint an advisor for the hearing, at no cost to the party.

 4.3 Initiating a formal complaint of Title IX sexual misconduct under Section 4

-A person wishing to make a formal complaint of Title IX sexual misconduct under Section 4 must submit to a Title IX Coordinator and the Secretary a written complaint that is signed, sent electronically from the complainant’s account, or otherwise authenticated.
-The complaint must include the names of the parties involved in the incident, if known; a description of the alleged Title IX sexual misconduct; and the date and location of the alleged incident, if known.
-A Title IX Coordinator may, under the circumstances specified in 4.1, file a formal complaint with the UWC.
-The Secretary and the chair of the UWC (“Chair”)[5] will determine whether the complaint meets the conditions set out in Section 4.1 above and whether it provides sufficient detail or must be supplemented.
-If the complaint does not meet the conditions in Section 4.1 or must be supplemented, the Secretary will write to the complainant, asking the complainant to revise or withdraw the complaint, and explaining other options that the complainant may have for addressing the alleged misconduct.
-If the complainant declines to revise or withdraw the complaint, the UWC will accept the complaint and immediately consider whether it should be dismissed under Section 4.4, below.
+A person wishing to make a formal complaint of Title IX sexual misconduct under Section 4 must submit to a Title IX Coordinator and/or the Director a written complaint that is signed, sent electronically from the complainant’s account, or otherwise authenticated.
+The complaint must include the names of the parties involved in the incident, if known; a description of the alleged Title IX sexual misconduct; and the date and location of the alleged incident(s), if known.
+A Title IX Coordinator may, under the circumstances specified in Sections 3.6 and 4.1, file a formal complaint with the UWC.
+The Director and the Chair of the UWC (“Chair”) will determine whether the complaint meets the conditions set out in Section 4.1 above, whether it provides sufficient detail or must be supplemented, or whether it satisfies the criteria for dismissal described in Section 4.4 below.
+If the complaint does not meet the conditions in Section 4.1, must be supplemented, or is being dismissed, the Director will advise the complainant of this decision in writing, as well as explain why the complaint cannot proceed and describe other options, if any, that the complainant may have for addressing the alleged misconduct.
+If the complainant declines to supplement the complaint, the UWC will move forward with assessing whether the conditions of Section 4.1 are satisfied or whether it should be dismissed under Section 4.4.

-If a complaint meets the conditions for further proceedings, the Secretary will send a written notice to both parties, with the following information:
+If a complaint meets the conditions for further proceedings, the Director will send a written notice to both parties, with the following information:

 • a copy of the complaint;

-• a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the proceeding;
+• a statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the proceeding after the parties have had the opportunity to present relevant (not otherwise impermissible) evidence to trained, impartial decisionmakers;

-• a statement that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney;
+• a statement that the parties may have one advisor of their choice, who may be, but is not required

 All time periods governing the investigation, hearing, and appeal of a complaint are set out in Section 4.11, below.

-At any point before the submission of an investigation report to the hearing panel, as discussed in Section 4.7 below, the UWC may consolidate complaints of sexual and other misconduct that have been made against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, so long as the allegations arise out of the same facts or circumstances.[6]
-The decision to consolidate complaints will be made by the Secretary and the Chair.
-If complaints are consolidated after the parties have received the initial notice of a proceeding, the Secretary will provide the parties with a revised notice.
-The UWC will not accept a new complaint if it has already decided a complaint based on the same set of circumstances by the same complainant.
+At any point before the submission of an investigation report to the hearing panel, as discussed in Section 4.7 below, the UWC may consolidate complaints of Title IX sexual misconduct and other misconduct that have been made against more than one respondent, or by more than one complainant against one or more respondents, or by one party against the other party, so long as the allegations arise out of the same facts or circumstances.
+The decision to consolidate complaints will be made by the Director and the Chair.
+If complaints are consolidated after the parties have received the initial notice of a proceeding, the Director will provide the parties with a revised notice.
+The UWC will not accept a new complaint if a complaint based on the same set of circumstances by the same complainant has already been decided (either by dismissal or through a finding of responsibility or no responsibility).

-To the extent necessary to implement supportive measures, the Secretary will inform relevant Yale officials that a formal complaint has been filed.
-The Title IX Coordinator(s) will coordinate appropriate supportive measures, and university officials are expected to cooperate in implementing those measures.
+To implement supportive measures, the Director will inform relevant Yale officials that a formal complaint has been filed.
+The Title IX Coordinator(s) designated by the Title IX Office will coordinate appropriate supportive measures, and university officials are expected to cooperate in implementing those measures.

 4.4 Dismissal or withdrawal of a complaint; alternative resolution

-The Chair and the Secretary will consider dismissing a complaint if, at any point during a proceeding, information emerges establishing that:
+The Chair and the Director will consider dismissing a complaint under Section 4 if, at any point during a proceeding, information emerges establishing that:

-• the conduct alleged in the complaint would not constitute Title IX sexual misconduct, even if proved;
+• the conduct alleged in the complaint would not constitute Title IX sexual misconduct under federal regulations (2020 Final Rule) and/or Yale policy, even if proved, after reasonable efforts to clarify have been made;

 • the conduct alleged did not occur in a Yale program or activity;